ralt/erinome/README.md

 ## Roadmap before release

+- Use HTML templates
+- Put the delivered extension in a folder
 - Add the "you sent a message" messages when reading miaou messages in the content script
 - Make it clear who sends a message to who (using me/sender classes)